General statement of responsibilities

 - Work independently while understanding the necessity for communicating and coordinating work efforts with other employees and organizations.

 - Excellent interpersonal and communications skills.

-These physical demands are representative of the physical requirements necessary for an employee to successfully perform the essential functions of the Contracts Manager’s job.
-Reasonable accommodation can be made to enable people with disabilities to perform the described essential functions of the Contracts Manager’s job.
+These physical demands are representative of the physical requirements necessary for an employee to successfully perform the essential functions of the Grants Manager’s job.
+Reasonable accommodation can be made to enable people with disabilities to perform the described essential functions of the Grants Manager’s job.

 In keeping with CAI’s “safety first” approach during the COVID-19 epidemic, to ensure the health of our employees and the public whom we interact with, we are requiring all CAI employees to be fully vaccinated against COVID-19.
 New hires must show proof of at least one vaccine shot prior to their first day of work.
 (If someone is unable to obtain a vaccine due to a medical/disability or religious reason, they may contact CAI’s HR department; contact information will be provided as part of the interview process.)